 There is a wide variety of “cactus” composts commercially available.
 Most if not all of these do not provide enough drainage except for use in hot countries.
 The best thing to do is to make up your own- it is easy.
 There are basically two ingredients which need to be mixed together well:

 - A drainage material.
-This can be fine chick grit (not sand, which retains water), perlite, non-clumping cat litter, pumice, anything like that which does not retain water and lets the compost dry out quickly.
+This can be fine chick grit (not sand, which retains water), perlite, non-clumping cat litter, pumice, anything like that which does not retain water much and lets the compost dry out quickly.
 Many growers will mix up a few of these together and everyone has their own special recipe.
+If buying chick grit, make sure it is the type that is sold for young chicks.
+Grit sold for older hens has eggshell and / or seashell added which is not good for some cacti.

 The proportion of these depends on where you live- how hot does it get?
 How quickly does it dry out?
 Here in the north of Scotland where it is frequently cloudy and cool in summer I use about 20% compost and 80% drainage.
 The more drainage to compost, the more you need to provide food with your watering as there is proportionately very little nutrient in the mix.